Sup2point0/Assort/~poetry/Abs_ence.md

 # Abs_ence

-no None without a Some
+no cold without the warmth
-no  withoutwords
+no tears without the care
-in the darkness I see you come
+no fall without the rise
-as you once did, and enter here
+no &emsp;&emsp; without you there.

 your trace I trace
 your touch I touch
-...
+your gaze I gaze
 but it’s never enough

 and they’re thinking these words